codeandrey/neat-starter/README.md

 ##Installation

-  * Run bower install to install the latest version of Foundation
+  * Run bower install to install the latest version of Bourbon/Neat
   * Or, install Foundation's bower component through Codekit

 ##Use It